yearn/veYFI/README.md

 You will be able to start claiming from the veFYI reward pool two or three weeks from the Thursday after which you lock before you can claim.

-## OYfiRewardPool
+## dYFIRewardPool

-Users who lock veYFI can claim oYFI from the oYFI that aren't distributed due to the lack of boost.
+Users who lock veYFI can claim dYFI from the dYFI that aren't distributed due to the lack of boost.

-## Options
+## Redemption

-Options is the contract used to exercise oYFI for YFI using ETH.
+Redemption is the contract used to redeem dYFI for YFI using ETH.
 YFI/ETH price is fetched from curve and chainlink oracles.
-YFI is sold at a discounted rate based on the ratio between the total supply and the amount of YFI in the veYFI contract.
+YFI is sold at a discounted rate based on the ratio between the total YFI supply and the veYFI supply.

 ## Setup